Eighth Grade (film): Post-production

 Burnham used "Orinoco Flow" by Irish musician Enya for a montage scene of Kayla browsing social media.
-He wanted to use the song to convey that the social media experience was "religious" and "spiritual" for Kayla, and wrote a letter to Enya for her personal permission to use the song, which she granted.
+He wanted to use the song to convey that the social media experience was "religious" and "spiritual" for Kayla, and wrote a letter to Enya for her permission to use the song, which she granted.

 Release

 The film premiered in competition at the 2018 Sundance Film Festival on January 19, and was subsequently screened at the San Francisco International Film Festival in April.
 Eighth Grade also screened at the Seattle International Film Festival at its closing weekend in June 2018.

 A24 gave Eighth Grade its limited release on July 13, before moving it to wide release August 3.
 The Motion Picture Association of America gave Eighth Grade an R rating for profanity and content about fellatio.
 Burnham had the option to edit the film to secure a more permissive PG-13 but chose not to do so, commenting, "It didn't feel like our responsibility to portray a reality that was appropriate for kids, but rather portray the reality that the kids are actually living in".
 Critics decried the MPAA's decision for denying teenage viewers a film with positive messages.
 MPAA representative Chris Ortman stated A24 never appealed the R rating, though having the right to do so.
 Burnham regretted the rating because it excluded middle school-aged youth.
 To get around the rating, A24 arranged one free, unrated screening in each U.S. state on August 8.
 Burnham approved of Canada's 14A rating.
 Eighth Grade began screening in Canadian cities on August 3.

 In September 2018, Sony Pictures Worldwide Acquisitions acquired international distribution rights to the film.
 Lionsgate prepared the DVD and Blu-ray release in Region 1 with a director's commentary and deleted scenes, for distribution beginning October 9.
 The film was released in Belgium and the Netherlands in February 2019.
 United Kingdom and Irish releases occurred on April 26, 2019.